 \subsection{Cross-linguistic Studies}

-Existing cross-linguistic studies of emotion words generally prioritize the prototypicality of emotion over exhaustiveness, focusing on small sets of emotion terms presumed to be universal (typically fewer than 30) across large numbers of languages \citep[e.g.,][]{list2018clics2}.
-Some studies utilize restricted sets of words obtained from bilingual studies \citep[e.g.,][]{bromberek2021cross, tang2023embodiment}.
-These approaches limit the exploration of finer-grained distinctions of emotion words within a specific language.
+The majority of existing cross-linguistic studies of emotion words prioritize the prototypicality of emotion over exhaustiveness, focusing on small sets of emotion terms presumed to be universal (typically fewer than 30) across large numbers of languages \citep[e.g.,][]{list2018clics2}, or utilize restricted sets of words from bilingual studies \citep[e.g.,][]{bromberek2021cross, tang2023embodiment}.
+These approaches limit the exploration of finer-grained distinctions of emotion words within a language.

-Another class of research highlights culture-specific emotion words, often through case studies of words that are suggested to lack equivalents in other languages (e.g., \textit{정} (\textit{chŏng})\footnote{Long-lasting affection and caring mind based on the perceived closeness \citep{choi2002effects}.} or \textit{한} (\textit{han})\footnote{Unresolved resentment, grief, and anger, or a negative and long-lasting emotion encapsulating the grief of historical memory \citep{kim2017korean}.}) in Korean; \citealt{choi2002effects, kim2017korean}).
-However, such studies rarely situate these culture-specific words within the broader lexicon of emotions, nor do they examine their relations to words in other languages.
+Another line of research highlights culture-specific emotion words, captured as words lacking equivalents in other languages (i.e., \textit{lexical gaps}).
+For example, Korean words \textit{정} (\textit{chŏng}) or \textit{한} (\textit{han}) lack equivalents in English, and are expressible only with longer descriptions, like ``long-lasting affection and caring based on perceived closeness'' \citep{choi2002effects} or ``Unresolved resentment, grief, and anger, or a negative and long-lasting emotion encapsulating the grief of historical memory'' \citep{kim2017korean}, respectively.
+Cross-linguistic lexical gaps signal how different language communities represent and express emotions differently \cite{lomas2018experiential,Lupyan2012chapter,rissman2023gaps,winawer2007russian}.
+However, they are often discovered in small numbers through case studies (e.g., \citealp[]{choi2002effects, kim2017korean, schmidt1999korean}), and are rarely identified at scale within a broader lexicon of emotion in one language in relation to other languages.